Should You Worry About Your Child’s Chest Pain?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-While it may be scary, brief episodes are rarely anything serious, says pediatric cardiologist Kenneth Zahka, MD.
+While it may be scary, brief episodes of chest pain usually aren’t caused by the heart or lungs, says pediatric cardiologist Kenneth Zahka, MD.

 These conditions go away in a few days.
 The best treatment is taking pain relievers and staying away from activities that aggravate the pain.

-But then there’s Texidor’s twinge, a completely different type of chest pain.
-(It’s named for one of the physicians that first identified it in 1955.)
-Dr. Zahka describes it as:
+Texidor’s twinge (also called precordial catch syndrome) is also a common cause of childhood chest pain.
+(It’s named for one of the physicians who first identified it in 1955.)
+Fortunately, the most harm it does is cause worry.

-What causes Texidor’s twinge isn’t known for sure.
-It’s most likely nothing to do with the heart.
+What causes Texidor’s twinge isn’t known for sure, but it most likely has nothing to do with the heart.
 Some doctors think it’s a muscle cramp or caused by a compressed nerve.

-Like other common childhood chest pain, there’s no treatment for Texidor’s twinge.
-It goes away quickly, on its own.
+So what should you do about Texidor’s twinge?
+Like other common childhood chest pain, there’s no treatment for it, but it should go away quickly on its own.
 If the pain recurs, try anti-inflammatory medicine, like ibuprofen.